How to Change Your PerspectiveFeb 28, 2023

 He never misses watching "his teams" play on television, where he sits for hours mindlessly eating and drinking.

-He drinks soda, juice, and booze.
-He drinks everything except plain water.
+He drinks diet soda, juice, and booze.
+In fact, he drinks everything except plain water.

 Mark says he works about 16 hours a day and considers himself a "go-getter."